Skip to main content

 <rendered guidance text>

-The E1 gate in detail
+The E1 retrieval gate, in detail

 allow E1 if: